gmjosack/gsh/README.md

 ### Group Files

 One of the default host loaders (-g) allows you to specify group files by name.
-Group files contain a newline delimited list of hosts with an option user@ specified.
+Group files contain a newline delimited list of hosts with an optional user@ specified.
 This loader will search for these files in the following locations

  * _~/.gsh/group_